Kayhan Latifzadeh

 of

-Luxembourg, Luxembourg.
-My research focuses on decoding physiological signals in various
+My research focuses on decoding physiological signals to enhance human-computer interaction (HCI),

 Throughout my PhD studies, I had the opportunity to collaborate as a visiting researcher